APPOLONIUS GASKET, FRACTALS OR HOW ADDING FRACTIONS THE WRONG WAY CAN BE INTRIGUING

 of 3 in the denominator, one fraction per power.
 Assume that the denominators

 are all either 0, 1 or 2.
-These infinite sums are called the triadic expansions of a
+These infinite sums are called the triadic expansions

 number.
 For example